Selected Pack Size:10

 About Sunapro Tablet

 Sunapro Tablet is used to prevent migraine symptoms such as headache, nausea, and vomiting.
-Migraine is a neurological condition characterised by an intense pulsating, throbbing, pounding, debilitating headache that usually occurs on one side of the head; however, it can occur on both sides or shift.
-Hormonal changes, stress, bright lights, loud sounds, and certain foods and drinks can trigger migraine headaches.
+A migraine is a severe headache that usually affects one side of the head, but it can also affect both sides or move around.

-Sunapro Tablet is a combination of two drugs: Sumatriptan and Naproxen sodium.
-Sumatriptan acts on the serotonin (5-HT) receptors in the brain, thereby causing the narrowing of the brain's blood vessels and affecting the blood flow patterns associated with headaches.
-Naproxen sodium is a painkiller that works by blocking the effect of a chemical messenger known as cyclo-oxygenase (COX) and prostaglandins (PG) responsible for pain/inflammation.
-Thus, Sunapro Tablet prevents symptoms of migraine.
+Sunapro Tablet contains Sumatriptan and Naproxen sodium.
+Sumatriptan constricts the blood vessels in the brain and alters the blood flow patterns associated with headaches.
+Naproxen sodium works by blocking the effect of a chemical messenger responsible for pain/inflammation.

-Take Sunapro Tablet as prescribed.
-You are advised to take Sunapro Tablet as long as your doctor has recommended it for you, depending on your medical condition.
-In some cases, you may experience certain common side effects, such as dizziness, sleepiness, nausea, chest discomfort, dry mouth, irregular heartbeats, and heartburn.
-Most of these side effects do not require medical attention and will resolve gradually over time.
-However, you are advised to talk to your doctor if you experience these side effects persistently.
+In some cases, you may experience side effects, such as dizziness, sleepiness, chest discomfort, dry mouth, irregular heartbeats, and heartburn.
+Most of these side effects do not require medical attention.
+However, talk to your doctor if you experience these side effects persistently

 Uses of Sunapro Tablet